lauraschild/LegacyVegetation/README.txt

 		remote sensing forest cover
 		output: output/optimized_RPP_Europe.csv
 			output/figures/valid_Europe.png
-	- main_opti_REVEALS.R
-		uses the optimized RPP to run REVEALS on original pollen record
-		output: output/PANGAEA/optimized_REVEALS_Europe.csv
 	- main_reconstruct_forest.R
 		reconstruct forests cover from Pollen, original REVEALS and optimized REVEALS data
 		output: output/PANGAEA/composition_forest...
 			output/PANAEA/forest...

-The results of the optimization will not be comparable to the results shown in the manuscript, as only three records are being used to optimize just one taxon.

 Technical specifications:
 	- the code was written and run using R version 4.2.2 on Windows 10 x64